 Inflammation after a blepharoplasty surgery is normal.
 Post-operative swelling peaks at about 48-72 hours, and then subsides over the following days that are few.
 The most of swelling after eyelid surgery will vanish in the first week, but smaller amounts may continue for 6 – 12 weeks during which subtle improvements in features will stay.
 In this we blog I’ll reveal tips how you’ll reduce eyelid that is upper after eyelid surgery too as what you should be avoiding to ensure you heal faster.

 Eyelid surgery and blepharoplasty is done by cutting and rearranging tissues, this technique produces inflammation that creates accumulation of fluid, swelling, redness, mild pain and discomfort.
 The tissues around the optical eye have become delicate therefore the epidermis is very thin.
 Since skin has little strength the accumulated fluid distends the eyelid skin to provide it the puffy look.
-What you need to be doing There are a true wide range of actions you can take:
+What you need to be doing There are a true wide range of actions you can take to prepare you for your Dr. Jae Kim, MD surgery:

 - Keeping your head elevated.
 The way that is best to simply help limit swelling would be to keep your mind elevated.
 When you lay down, you raise the pressure regarding the fluid in the eye tissues.
 You decrease the pressure and the fluid starts to leave the tissues when you sit up.
 It is typical for inflammation to be even worse whenever you get up in the early morning and diminish during the period of the time while you remain upright allowing the fluid that has accumulated overnight to drain away aided by the assistance of gravity.
 The inflammation is normally at its minimum at bedtime.
 Resting with your head elevated with two pillows can help to minimise swelling overnight.